nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Run interactive Go interpreter with [gomacro](https://github.com/cosmos72/gomacro)

-This is interactive Go interpreter and debugger with REPL, Eval, generics and Lisp-like macros.
-You can run functions, import 3rd patry packages.
-Can be useful for learning and experimentation.
-Some nice features: autocomplete; constant expressions arithmetics.
-As of `2023-06-02`, issues with importing 3rd paty package are possible. — [@cosmos72](https://github.com/cosmos72)
+This is an interactive Go interpreter and debugger with REPL, Eval, generics, and Lisp-like macros.
+You can run functions and import 3rd-party packages.
+It can be useful for learning and experimentation.
+Some nice features: autocomplete; constant-expression arithmetic.
+As of `2023-06-02`, issues with importing 3rd-party packages are possible. — [@cosmos72](https://github.com/cosmos72)

 ```